rameztawfik/Scheduler-AI-assistant/README.md

 - For fine-tuning large models, you need at least 40–80 GB VRAM.
   - use can use RUNPod.io, lambda cloud, paperspace or others.
   - **GPU**: A100 80GB is recommended since easiest setup, affordable, works with Hugging Face/Axolotl out of the box.
+- GPT-NeoX-20B was used in this case but I do highly recommend using Mistral since it is from a European company which would have higher level of **Data Privacy**.

 ---
 ## 1) Connect to your cloud instance